Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative

 - Increase the natural gas refuelling infrastructure that extends freight corridors or creates new freight corridors.

 1. What this Program offers

-The Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (the Program) offers repayable contributions to support the construction of an electric vehicle (EV) fast charging, coast-to-coast, network.
-The funding also supports natural gas infrastructure along key freight corridors and hydrogen infrastructure in metropolitan centres.
+The Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (the Program) offers repayable contributions to support the construction of an electric vehicle (EV) fast charging, coast-to-coast network.
+For projects that include level 2 EV connectors or lower powered fast-chargers as a supplementary charging option at the same site, funding may also be available through the Zero-Emission Vehicle Infrastructure Program.
+The Program funding also supports natural gas infrastructure along key freight corridors and hydrogen infrastructure in metropolitan centres.

 How much can you receive?